XStrachey/Volumetric-Cloud-Demo/README.md

 This phenomenon explains why the sky appears blue during the day.

-### 🌫️ Mie Scattering
+### 🌫️ Mie Scattering and Phase Function Approximation

-Mie scattering accounts for the scattering of light by particles comparable in size to the wavelength of light, such as water droplets and aerosols.
-Unlike Rayleigh scattering, Mie scattering is less wavelength-dependent and is responsible for the white glare around the sun and the brightness of clouds.
-The phase function for Mie scattering is often approximated using the Henyey-Greenstein phase function:
+Mie scattering describes the interaction of light with particles comparable in size to the wavelength of light, such as water droplets or aerosols.
+This type of scattering is highly directional and is responsible for phenomena such as the white glare around the sun or the bright edges of clouds.

-$$
+Since the exact solution to Mie scattering involves complex series of Maxwell's equations, real-time rendering typically uses an approximation.

+We use the **Henyey-Greenstein phase function** to approximate the angular distribution of scattered light:

+\[
 p(\cos\theta) = \frac{1 - g^2}{4\pi (1 + g^2 - 2g\cos\theta)^{3/2}}
-$$

-Where $g$ is the asymmetry parameter, typically ranging from 0 (isotropic scattering) to 1 (forward scattering).
+\]

+Here, \( g \) is the anisotropy parameter.
+A typical value like \( g = 0.76 \) models forward-scattering behavior typical of cloud droplets.

 ### 🧪 Ozone Absorption